Suvineetha Weerasinghe

 Suvineetha Weerasinghe (born May 19, 1947 as සුවිනීතා වීරසිංහ) [Sinhala]), is an actress in Sri Lankan cinema theater and television.
 Highly versatile actress with a career spanning more than five decades, Weerasinghe has portrayed many critically acclaimed films such as Sikuruliya, Welikathara, Yuganthaya and Sudo Sudu.

 Personal life

-Her father was an ex-gunman at the Army and mother was a housewife.
-She started junior school with Buddhist Girls College in Mount Lavinia until grade 5 and then attended to Dehiwela Madya Maha Vidyalaya.
+Her father was an ex-gunman in the Army and her mother was a housewife.
+She started junior school at Buddhist Girls College in Mount Lavinia until grade 5 and then attended to Dehiwela Madya Maha Vidyalaya.
 At the school, she was an athlete and a strong netball shooter.
 She also completed all three stages of Kandyan dancing at school times.
-After finishing school, she enrolled with Indigenous Medical College for a four-year course.
-However, while studying at third year, Weerasinghe quit from medical college and entered cinema industry.
+After finishing school, she enrolled at Indigenous Medical College for a four-year course.
+However, while studying in the third year, Weerasinghe quit medical college and entered the cinema industry.

-She was first married to late Tissa Abeysekara, who was a renowned director in Sinhala cinema.
+She was first married to the late Tissa Abeysekara, who was a renowned director in Sinhala cinema.
 She has one son from her second marriage with Sarath Kongahage.
 Her son Devinda Kongahage is also a director in Sinhala cinema.